charles-sebastian-infante/CCINFOM-S27-01-DBAPP/README.md

 ## Notes

-**Project Status:** The team has begun with developing the app.
-The backend has been slightly refactored and frontend for the most part needs styling.
+**Project Status:** The initial project has been accomplished on time.

 For the most up-to-date project requirements, refer to the approved proposal document and any additional feedback from Professor Francia.

 ---

 **Last Updated:** November 2025
-**Project Status:** In Development
+**Project Status:** Project has been submitted to Professor Francia.
+Subject to grading.